andres-erbsen/dename-writeup/dename.md

 conventions of an existing non-cryptographic system provide weaker security guarantees because the name assignment process is a single point of failure.

+**NameCoin** aims for very similar semantics to `dename` but uses a completely different construction.
+The mapping is determined by the longest log of name assignments available; anybody can extend any log, but doing so is computationally intensive.
+If most of the computational power is spent on NameCoin is controlled by parties who adhere to the protocol, a correct log will be the longest with high probability.
+As extensive computation is required to register a name, the entities who perform this computation charge for registration.
+This provides an incentive for nodes to invest computational power into NameCoin, but there is no guarantee that good nodes are computationally more powerful than bad nodes.
+Either way, this competitive use of resources results in high operating costs[@BitcoinElectricity].

 Overview
 ========